yamachig/VSCode-Lawtext/README.md

 Lawtext
 ========================

-This extension provides syntax hilighting and previewing [Lawtext](https://github.com/yamachig/lawtext) files.
+This extension provides syntax highlighting and previewing [Lawtext](https://github.com/yamachig/lawtext) files.

 How to use
 ========================

-Syntax hilighting is automatically applied when you open Lawtext file (*.law.txt).
+Syntax highlighting is automatically applied when you open a Lawtext file (*.law.txt).

-Press Ctrl+Shift+L to open preview window.
+Press Ctrl+Shift+L to open the preview window.

 Screenshots
 ========================